Gustave Caillebotte: Caillebotte's collection

 Convinced after the death in 1876 of his younger brother René that his own life would be short, Caillebotte wrote his will while still in his twenties.
 In the will, Caillebotte bequeathed a large collection to the French government.
 This collection of sixty-eight paintings, included works by Camille Pissarro (nineteen), Claude Monet (fourteen), Pierre-Auguste Renoir (ten), Alfred Sisley (nine), Edgar Degas (seven), Paul Cézanne (five), and Édouard Manet (four).
 At the time of the bequest, Martial also donated Les raboteurs de parquet because the bequest did not include any of Gustave's own works.

 At the time of Caillebotte's death, the Impressionists were still largely condemned by the art establishment in France, which remained dominated by Academic art and specifically, the Académie des Beaux-Arts.
 Because of this, Caillebotte realised that the cultural treasures in his collection would likely disappear into "attics" and "provincial museums".
 He therefore stipulated that they must be displayed in the Luxembourg Palace (devoted to the work of living artists), and then in the Louvre.
 The French government would not agree to these terms.
 In February 1896, they finally negotiated terms with Renoir, who was the executor of the will, under which they took thirty-eight of the paintings to the Luxembourg Palace.
 The installation constituted the first presentation of the Impressionists in a public venue in France.
 Among the works included were Impression, Sunrise, The Poppy Field near Argenteuil and an element of the Gare Saint-Lazare series by Monet, The Ballet Class by Degas, The Railway by Manet, Bal du moulin de la Galette and The Swing by Renoir and Une loge aux Théâtre Italiens by Eva Gonzalès.
 The works were unveiled in the Caillebotte room at the Musée du Luxembourg in February 1897, bolstering the standing of Impressionism with the first presentation of the Impressionists in a public venue in France.
 The bequest intended for the works to make their way to the collection at the Louvre.
 However, the Louvre's collection of French art from the mid 1800s to the early 1900s was moved to the Musée d'Orsay.
-During the 2024 150th anniversary of Impressionism and 130th anniversary of Caillebotte's death this collection, which is usually scattered throughout the Musee d'Orsay, was brought together for an exhibition from October 8, 2024 to January 19, 2025, simultaneously to the Caillebotte exhibition's run at the museum.
+During the 2024 150th anniversary of Impressionism and 130th anniversary of Caillebotte's death this collection, which is usually scattered throughout the Musee d'Orsay, was brought together for an exhibition from 8 October 2024 to 19 January 2025, simultaneously to the Caillebotte exhibition's run at the museum.